 David ordered the 14 oz ribeye with horseradish sauce, broccoli, and a Caesar salad.
 BTW.
 Did you know that the Caesar salad was invented in Tijuana, California?
 No anchovies in the original.
 But, I digress.

 Food was incredible!
 Except for the vegetables that were cooked within an inch of disintegration, and unnaturally green for that state of doneness.
 It’s possible they add baking soda to the water they cook the veggies in.
 It softens them too much and keeps them bright and green.

 I won the Scrabble game in spite of my head spinning.
-Then, after sounding decidedly tippled to the waitress, in a happy way, I ordered desert—the three sampler plate of cheesecake, something chocolate with ice cream, and a carrot cake.
+Then, sounding decidedly tippled , but in a happy way, I ordered desert—the three sampler plate of cheesecake, something chocolate, one with ice cream, and a carrot cake.
 I have to say that all three were excellent.
 Often deserts in restaurants are awful, mostly sweet with no depth of flavor.
 These were all very good.